taletski/practice/README.md

-# Abouth this Repo
+# About

-This is a project that I use to implement and test my solutions for the [Leetcode](https://leetcode.com)
+This repo if for implementing and testing my solutions to various problems including assignment tasks and Leetcode problems.

 ## Note